Excerpt: #VanLife creator Foster Huntington on quitting corporate life and hitting the open road

 It was my movement and my shelter, my freedom and my opportunity.
 In the van I met a whole new group of people who, through one process or another, made a series of compromises to live a similar life on the road.
 More than the beautiful places I saw or the fun that I had, the friends I met have had, and will have, the longest-lasting effect on my life.

 From the book VAN LIFE by Foster Huntington.
-Copyright © 2017 by Brad Stone.
+Copyright © 2017 by Foster Huntington.
 Reprinted by permission of Black Dog & Leventhal Publishers (an imprint of Hachette Books), New York, NY.
 All rights reserved.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.